Kinshuk1202/Tab-Group-Saver-Extension/README.md

 # 🗂️ Tab Group Saver - Chrome Extension

-A lightweight and intuitive Chrome extension that allows you to save, restore, rename, and manage groups of tabs with ease.
+A lightweight and intuitive Chrome extension that allows you to save and manage groups of tabs with ease.
 Instead of bookmarking each tab individually, group your open tabs under a custom name and revisit them anytime.

 ## Preview